 The Olympic Games represent the pinnacle of sporting competition in which the greatest athletes from around the world meet once every four years to compete for Olympic glory and gold medals at the highest level.
 There is no other event anywhere in the world that commands the respect and international attention that is granted to the Summer and Winter Olympics.

-The best Olympic betting sites cover the games in great detail with markets on individual performances, how many medals countries will earn and even how the Opening Ceremony plays out.
+The best Olympics betting sites cover the games in great detail with markets on individual performances, how many medals countries will earn and even how the Opening Ceremony plays out.
 We’ll start today with a brief overview of the best bookmakers for betting on the Olympics and then continue the rest of the guide below.